crondonm/TrackingR/README.md

 ## Questions?

 You can write an email to simas [dot] kucinskas [at] hu [dash] berlin [dot] de – all comments and suggestions are most welcome.

+## Install Requirements

+Before installing, to use the most recent version of `pip` (21.3.1 at the time of this writing).
+To upgrade pip on a Linux system, run

+    sudo -H pip install --upgrade pip

+You could use a virtual environment, install the dependencies to your user or make a system-wide installation.
+To install all required dependencies to your current user, execute

+    pip install -r requirements.txt --upgrade --user

+If you want to install the dependencies system-wide, run

+    sudo -H pip install -r requirements.txt

+instead.